 Passing on the ultimate gift of life isn't restricted to any age category.
 In fact, the oldest donor on record was 104!
-While there is no age limit, children under the age of 16 in Canada always require parental consent when registering as organ donors.
-So ultimately, parents of minors have the final legal say.
-And of course, the decision about whether some or all organs or tissue are suitable for transplant is always made by medical specialists at the time of donation.
+While there is no age limit, children (the specific age dependent on the province) requires parental consent when registering as organ donors.
+So ultimately, parents of minors always have the final legal say for their children.
+And, of course, the decision about whether some or all organs or tissue are suitable for transplant is always made by medical specialists at the time of donation.